We may earn a commission when you buy through links in our articles. Learn more.

 • Expensive

-The best bits of the Z Fold5 are the usual things Samsung excels at.
+The best bits of the Z Fold6 are the usual things Samsung excels at.
 The inner display is gorgeous and near edge-to-edge, and using this tablet-style display really does make a big productivity difference.
 Meanwhile, the cameras, while not flagship-level, are very competitive.

 There are some downsides, though these likely come down to personal preference.
 The form factor of the Z Fold series is notably tall – far taller than some of the competitors – so you may prefer a slightly stubbier offering.
 Plus, the cost is steep if you’re used to non-foldable prices.
 Still, it’s the best foldable phone on the market right now.
+If you want to know more, check out our Samsung Galaxy Z Fold 6 review here.

 Oppo Find N2